Skip Navigation Website Accessibility

 New design If you request a new design, there may be a charge of $10-$15 dollars to acquire that design.
 This covers an administration fee and the actual cost of the design.

 What happens when I put blocks into my backing?
 A: You can get creative with your quilt back, we will try to arrange your quilt back as you wish.
 However, you need to communicate your preferences when you leave the quilt with us.
 To center a quilt back with a vertical stripe is easier, than the horizontal stripe.
 Especially since quilting can actually cause the quilt top to shrink during the stitching process.
-We may start as centered, but not finish as centered.
+We may start as centered, but not finish as centered, because stitching can cause the fabric top to become smaller.

 Can you put your own fabric for leaders on the back?
 A: Of course you can!
 Just tell us if you want us to not quilt over that fabric.
 If we do not see any comments left during the intake process, we may assume wrong.
 Remember, we get all types of fabric combinations and backs from customers.